Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Click "Delete" on YOUR preset
 - [X] Should see **normal confirmation** dialog (not Thanos modal)
 - [X] As **admin**, delete public preset
-- [BROKEN: See line below this] Should see **Thanos snap dialog** (dramatic confirmation)
+- [FIXED: See line below this] Should see **Thanos snap dialog** (dramatic confirmation)
-- [BROKEN: In schedule/submit, admin sees normal delete dialog.
+- [FIXED: In schedule/submit, admin sees normal delete dialog.
 In admin-presets, dialog is correct for public presets but the private presets is the "page says" thing, not even custom dialog.]
 Verify both work correctly

 ---